pricecomstock/pricecomstock.com/_portfolio/1_project.markdown

 ---
 layout: post
-title: Project
+title: live audience voting
-description: a project with a background image
+description: a web-app for live-voting with emoji
 img: /img/12.jpg
-tags: [comedy]
+tags: [comedy, development]
 ---

 Every project has a beautiful feature shocase page.
 It's easy to include images, in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.